 Thyroid hormones help regulate your metabolism, determine your heart rate, and are involved in the proper functioning of almost every organ system in the body.
 If your thyroid isn’t working correctly and you’re lacking sufficient hormone levels, it can cause a number of health problems, such as fatigue or sleep loss.

-If you’ve experienced drops in your energy levels due to a thyroid condition, read on or skip to our infographic to understand the link between thyroid disease and sleep loss—and discover tips that may help you get a restful night’s sleep.
+If you’ve experienced drops in your energy levels due to a thyroid condition, read on or skip to our infographic to understand the link between thyroid disease and sleep loss.

 Too much thyroid hormone production suggests an overactive thyroid, also known as hyperthyroidism.
 Since this disorder over-stimulates the nervous system, it can lead to rapid heart rate, night sweats, and anxiety—all of which can disrupt your ability to relax or get a good night’s sleep, leaving you fatigued.